 Retrieving it from the King would be no easy task, and Pelias now challenged Jason to do just that.
 Jason knew he would need remarkable comrades to have any chance of success.
 So, he prepared a ship, the Argo, and recruited a company of heroes to crew it – the Argonauts.

 Who were the Argonauts?

 With multiple accounts across centuries, it shouldn’t be surprising the list of Argonauts is inconsistent.
-There are a number of sources which provide rosters of the Argo’s fifty-man crew, to include Appolonius’ Argonautica and Hyginus’ Fabulae.
+There are a number of sources that provide rosters of the Argo’s fifty-man crew, including Appolonius’ Argonautica and Hyginus’ Fabulae.
 Aside from Jason himself, only a handful of names are consistent over all of these.

 The Journey to Colchis

 The shipwright Argos, with the guidance of Athena, crafted a ship like no other.
 Built to navigate equally well in the shallows or the open sea, the Argo (named for its maker) also had a magical enhancement – a speaking timber from the Dodona, a grove of sacred oaks which was an oracle of Zeus.
 The Dodona was affixed to the ship’s bow, to act as guide and advisor.